udaykabe/docker-nifi/README.md

-This repo will help you create an Apache NiFi docker container.
+This repo will help you create an Apache NiFi (default v1.1.2) docker container.